間眅埶AV

-The School of Mechatronic Systems Engineering co-operative education program combines relevant job experience with classroom studies.
-Students complete (3) three co-op work term semesters, working in research and development, industrial/manufacturing facilities, often designing and building real products.
-Students must complete their Co-op requirements and return for at least one final semester of academic courses.
+The School of Mechatronic Systems Engineering offers a co-operative education program that integrates job experience with classroom learning.
+Students complete three co-op work terms in research, development, and manufacturing environments, where they design and build real products.
+Following their co-op experience, students return for one final semester of academic courses.

-Our Co-op program offers opportunities, which enhance a student's employability after graduation.
-We work with our students to help them prepare their co-op job search strategy and materials, conduct professional interviews, and support the exploration and development of their career goals.
-Our students secure work terms across Canada, in the Silicon Valley, and internationally in places such as Germany, Japan, Hong Kong, New Zealand, Taiwan and China.
+This mandatory co-op program, part of the , provides students with opportunities to enhance their employability.
+We help students prepare job search strategies, conduct professional interviews, and explore their career goals.
+Our students find work terms across Canada, in Silicon Valley, and internationally in countries like Germany, Japan, Hong Kong, New Zealand, Taiwan, and China.

 Students

 All students are automatically enrolled into Co-op when they are enrolled into the Mechatronic Systems Engineering program.
-It is mandatory for students to complete three (3) semesters of co-op within their degree as part of MSE.
+It is mandatory for students to complete three terms of co-op within their degree as part of MSE.

 Employers